sbt/sbt-scalariform/README.md

 and define build level preferences accordingly.

-Disable Autoformatting
+Disable Autoformatting / Enable Formatting of Base Directory Sources
 ----------------------

-There are two ways to disable autoformatting: in the build, or in a `.scalariform.conf` preferences file.
+Custom configuration options can be applied in the build, or in a `.scalariform.conf` preferences file.

 Build

 ```
 scalariformAutoformat := false
+scalariformWithBaseDirectory := true
 ```

 Filesystem